Nikolai Todorov

-Nikolai Todorov Todorov (Николай Тодоров Тодоров; June 6, 1921 – August 27, 2003) was a Bulgarian historian.
+Nikolai Todorov Todorov (Николай Тодоров Тодоров; 6 June 1921 – 27 August 2003) was a Bulgarian historian.
 In 1990, he briefly served as acting president of Bulgaria.

 Life and career

 Todorov was born in Varna and, as he noted himself, he was of Greek descent.
 Todorov was inspired to go into politics after the trial of Traycho Kostov, whom he had shared a prison cell with during World War II.
 After a distinguished academic career, which included a position at the National and Kapodistrian University of Athens, he joined the Bulgarian Ministry of Foreign Affairs.
 He would later serve as the Bulgarian representative to UNESCO and the Bulgarian Ambassador to Greece (1978–1983).
 Following Bulgaria's departure from Communism, Todorov became Speaker of the National Assembly of Bulgaria, leading him to serve as acting president.

 Personal life

 Todorov was married with three children.
-He is the father of Maria Todorova.
+He is the father of Maria Todorova, the author of Imagining the Balkans (1997).